 Isomer – “Face Toward The Sun” – [Tesco Organisation]

 Face Toward The Sunibrings to mind a shadow world, one where great hulking machine-monsters tower over decaying cities as they wander slowly on stilt legs, blocking out the sun and raining ash down into the empty courtyards and squares.
-It’s creepy, brooding, atmospheric, and industrial is what I’m saying.
+In short: creepy, brooding, atmospheric, and industrial.

 12345 S. El Monte Road Los Altos Hills, California 94022